PREGNANCY

 There are a few different ways a baby might present as breech:

 Breech births can pose serious risk during a vaginal birth and could lead to an emergency cesarean.
 If the baby’s body tries to come out before the head, then the cervix could potentially not stretch enough for the head to emerge, placing the baby in distress.
 The umbilical cord could potentially prolapse, meaning it can be birthed through the vagina before the baby’s head, which can cut off the supply of oxygen to the baby.
-But again, breech babies are rare, and there are interventions a doctor can do to prevent a breech birth and ensure a safe, healthy delivery!
+But again, breech babies are rare, and there are interventions a healthcare provider can do to prevent a breech birth and ensure a safe, healthy delivery!

 At week 37 of pregnancy, a doctor may intervene if the baby has not yet found the correct birthing position.
-To flip or move a baby that is in breech a doctor will likely use a technique called external cephalic version (ECV) or a “version.”
+To flip or move a baby that is in breech a doctor will likely use a technique called external cephalic version (ECV) or a 'version.'
 By placing hands on the mother’s belly, a doctor can push the baby toward the goal position of head down.
 It will likely be an uncomfortable experience for the mum but not overly painful and will not harm the baby.

 More than 50% of versions succeed.
 However, some babies who are successfully turned move back into a breech presentation.
 If this happens, a version may be tried again, but this tends to be harder to do as the time for birth gets closer.
 As the fetus grows bigger, there is less room for them to move.